imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/notes.day4_textures.md

-    0,                // level of detail: 0 is the base, other values are for mipmaps gl.RGBA, gl.RGBA, // color formats, for webgl1 these must be the same gl.UNSIGNED_BYTE, // type: the type of texture data, 0-255 greencanvas       // pixel source: could also be video or image )
+    0,                // level of detail: 0 is the base, other values are for mipmaps gl.RGBA, gl.RGBA, // color formats, for webgl1 these must be the same gl.UNSIGNED_BYTE, // type: the type of texture data, 0-255 source            // pixel source: could also be video or image )
   // how to map when texture element is more than one pixel gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_MAG_FILTER, gl.LINEAR )